3D Terrain Modeling for Professionals

 • full control to add or remove edges or faces within the terrain, exactly where you want

-• feature sharpness control, from razor-sharp to supply soft
+• feature sharpness control, from razor-sharp to soft

 • ability to exclude, solo, or lock any part of the terrain